Ksajenowski/QR-code/README.md

-Hi
-It's my first project ever which is in GitHub.
+"Hi, it's my first project ever on GitHub.
-I'm learn from month and try to be best.
+I've been learning for a month and trying to become the best I can be.
-Every constructive comments = new lesson for me.
+Every constructive comment is a new lesson for me.

 It's a QR-CODE = project from FrontendMentor.